liab25/pygloss/while.md

-While: Executes a block of code as long as the condition is true.
+**While**: Executes a block of code as long as the condition is true.

 Example: